aureus123/catalogs/likelihood/CD_CROSS.md

 For ordinary CD entries the singleton weight is $QL(a,p)$.
 The empty weight is approximated by $1-QF$, where $F$ is the positional search-disk mass.
 Costs are minus the log weight relative to empty; positive costs are dominated by empty.
 The prior $p_{single}$ is approximately **0.3651**; $Q$ is fitted from ordinary CD entries for this run.
 Each CD entry selects one hypothesis, and each modern object can occur at most once.
 Components with at least one CD double use SCIP; the remaining components use Hungarian assignment.

-The factor 2, constant reference area and normalization by $f_{split}(0)$ define a provisional score scale.
+The factor 2, peak-compensation multiplier, constant reference area and normalization by $f_{split}(0)$ define a provisional score scale.
 The split-normal widths, separation prior, $p_{single}$ and approximate double search mass are not a fully calibrated background-companion model.
 The formula models neither blended flux nor a photocentre, and its scores are not posterior probabilities.

 ## 4. Variable stars